-1 The four cups parallel the four expressions in the Torah which describe our freedom from Egypt.
-The first cup, which also serves as Kiddush, parallels "I will take you out," when Hashem helped us recognize that we were Egyptian Jews, and not Jewish Egyptians.
+&quot;The most famous explanation for the Four Cups of the Passover seder is that they correspond to the four expressions in the Torah which describe our freedom from Egypt in Exodus 6:6-7: "I will bring you out," "I will deliver," "I will redeem," and "I will take."
+The first cup, which also serves as Kiddush, parallels "I will bring you out," "will bring you out," when Hashem helped us recognize that we were Jews who happened to be in Egypt, and not Jewish Egyptians.
 This is the essence of Kiddush sanctification - the realization that the Jewish People play a unique role in this world.
 The Haggada, the story of our physical exodus from Egypt, is recited over the second cup, symbolizing our physical salvation, which is parallel to "I will save you."
 A person is a slave to his physical needs.
 When the people were fed by Hashem in the wilderness, as we are today in a less miraculous manner, they were liberated from the shackles of the physical world in order to concentrate on loftier matters.
 Birkas HaMazon, the blessings which remind us that Hashem provides for our sustenance, is recited over the third cup, paralleling "I will redeem you" - the goal of the Exodus was the formation of a unique relationship with Hashem.
 Hallel is recited over the fourth cup.
 Hallel is the praise we bestow on Hashem, recognizing that He said "I will take you to be My nation."
 (Rabbi Milevsky, Ohr Somayach)

-Blessed are You, G-d, our G-d, King of the universe, who has chosen us from among all people, and raised us above all tongues, and made us holy through His commandments.
+commandments.
 And You, G-d, our G-d, have given us in love (On Shabbat add: [Shabbats for rest and]) festivals for happiness, feasts and festive seasons for rejoicing (On Shabbat add: [this Shabbat-day and]) the day of this Feast of Matzot and this Festival of holy convocation, the Season of our Freedom (On Shabbat add: [in love]), a holy convocation, commemorating the departure from Egypt.
 For You have chosen us and sanctified us from all the nations,2 and You have given us as a heritage Your holy (On Shabbat add: [Shabbat and]) Festivals (On Shabbat add: [in love and favor]), in happiness and joy.
 Blessed are You, G-d, who sanctifies (On Shabbat add: [the Shabbat and]) Israel and the festive seasons.